dromara/easy-es/README.md

 -   Powerful and flexible where condition wrapper
 -   Lambda-style API
 -   Automatic paging operation
--   Support high-level syntax such as highlighting and weighting
+-   Support high-level syntax such as highlighting and weighting and Geo etc
 -   ...

 ## Compare